arshibarshi/consolidationproject/README.md

 # How to play

-- Whoever scores 5 points first wins
+- Whoever scores 10 points first wins

 - Players have to roll three dice.
-If all 3 dice show the same number, the player "Tuples oue" and scores zero points!
-And if two dice roll the same number, then they are fixed and cannot be rerolled.
+If all 3 dice show the same number, the player "Tuples out" and scores zero points!
+And if two dice roll the same number, they are fixed and cannot be rerolled.

 - Players can reroll a non-fixed dice as many times as they want

-- When a player chooses to stop rolling, their turn ends, and the score for the turn will be the sum of the three dice
+- When a player chooses to stop rolling, their turn ends and the score for the turn will be the sum of the three dice

-- If  s player "Tuples out" at any given time, their score for that turn will be zero
+- If a player "Tuples out" at any given time, their score for that turn will be zero
+- Have Fun!